Online Convex Optimization with Unbounded Memory: Conclusion

 There are a number of directions for future research.
 A natural follow-up is to consider unknown dynamics (i.e., when the learner does not know the operators $A$ and $B$) and/or the case of bandit feedback (i.e., when the learner only observes $f_t(h_t)$).
 The extension to bandit feedback has been considered in the OCO and OCO with finite memory literature ~\citep{hazanL2016optimal,bubeckEL2021kernel,zhaoWZZ2021bandit,graduHH2020nonstochastic,casselK2020bandit}.
 It is tempting to think about a version where the history is a \emph{nonlinear}, but decaying, function of the past decisions.
 The obvious challenge is that the nonlinearity would lead to non-convex losses.
 It is unclear how to deal with such issues, e.g., restricted classes of nonlinearities for which the OCO with unbounded memory perspective is still relevant~\citep{zhangYJZ2014online}, different problem formulations such as online non-convex learning~\citep{gaoLZ2018online,suggalaN2020online}, etc.

-There is a growing body of work on online linear control and its variants that rely on OCO with finite memory~\citep{hazanKS2020nonstochastic,agarwalHS2019logarithmic,fosterS2020logarithmic,casselK2020bandit,graduHH2020nonstochastic,liDL2021online}.
+There is a growing body of work on online linear control and its variants that rely on OCO with finite memory~\citep{hazanKS2020nonstochastic,agarwalHS2019logarithmic,fosterS2020logarithmic,casselK2020bandit,graduHH2020nonstochastic,liDL2021online,minasyanGSH2021online}.
 In this paper we showed how our framework can be used to improve and simplify regret bounds for the online linear control problem.
 Another direction for future work is to use our framework, perhaps with suitable extensions outlined above, to derive similar improvements for these other variants of online linear control.

 \begin{ack} We thank Sloan Nietert and Victor Sanches Portella for helpful discussions.
-We thank Wei-Yu Chan for pointing out an error in the proof of ~\cref{lemma:dist_actual_ideal_history}.
-We also thank anonymous AISTATS reviewers for their helpful comments on an older version of this paper.
-This research was partially supported by the NSERC Postgraduate Scholarships-Doctoral Fellowship 545847-2020. \end{ack}
+We thank Wei-Yu Chan for pointing out an error in the proof of~\cref{lemma:dist_actual_ideal_history}.
+We also thank anonymous AISTATS and NeurIPS reviewers for their helpful comments on an older and the current version of the paper respectively.
+This research was partially supported by the NSERC Postgraduate Scholarships-Doctoral Fellowship 545847-2020, NSF awards CCF-2312774 and OAC-2311521, and a gift from Wayfair. \end{ack}